alissararnaout/ChatApp/README.md

-# ChatterBox - Chat App using Socket.io
+# ChatterBox

-A chat application using Node, Express, Vue.js and Socket.io
+A chat application built using Node, Express, Vue.js and Socket.io

 ### Installing